synrg/btlabs-inat-tools/README.md

           longest iNat observations streaks on the web instead of the commandline like *topinat*
-        - *inat-streak* is original code that shares no common code with *inattop*, but we have benefitted from discussion with each other, borrowing each other's ideas liberally to improve the two tools in parallel.
+        - *inat-streak* is original code that shares no common code with *topinat*, but we have benefitted from discussion with each other, borrowing each other's ideas liberally to improve the two tools in parallel.
 - **inat-days** *tool to report top users by streaks of days with iNaturalist activity*